SURFnet/honas/README.md

 example configuration is depicted below.

 ```
+# Honas state rotation and merging scripts.
+Note the 'cd /data' command in
+# front of the 'honas_daily_state_combine' call.
+This command is required
+# because the combine script needs to be executed with the data archive
+# directory as working directory.
 0 4 * * * ~/honas/scripts/honas_state_rotate.py -v
 0 6 * * * cd /data && ~/honas/scripts/honas_daily_state_combine.py
 ```

 Note: Honas state timestamps are handled in UTC.
 Take a possible time difference into account when installing the rotation scripts using cron.
 Furthermore, the scripts are fairly verbose in their output.
 This output is written to Syslog by default.
+Finally, the daily state combination script requires the working directory to be the data archive directory, because the `honas-combine` does so.

 ### The `honas-search` process                   {#honas_search}